Jeeaaasus/youtube-dl/README.md

     Adding with Docker: `docker exec youtube-dl bash -c "echo URL >> ./channels.txt"`

     It is recommended to use URLs that look like: `/channel/UC0vaVaSyV14uvJ4hEZDOl0Q`, as the other ones might get changed.
-    You get this URL by going to a video and clicking on the uploader.
+    You find this URL by going to a video and clicking on the uploader.

     A recent change makes it that you have to add `/videos` to the end of channel URLs, otherwise you will download "related" channels and other things.
-    This *should* automatically be added but I still recommend you add it to the end of all URLs.
+    This *should* be added automatically but I still recommend you add it to the end of all URLs.

 * **archive.txt**